-You will be taught by world experts in the field, including staff from the Centre for Ecology and Hydrology within the Lancaster Environment Centre) and industry leader JBA Consulting.
+You will be taught by world experts in the field, including staff from the Centre for Ecology and Hydrology (within the Lancaster Environment Centre) and industry leader JBA Consulting.

 Your specialised project will benefit from our strong research links with organisations such as Dwr Cymru Welsh Water, United Utilities, JBA Consulting, the Environment Agency, Defra and the UK Government Research Councils.
 Some projects involve placements within these organisations.

-As an MSc SWM student you become an associate member of the Centre for Sustainable Water Management and are invited to all of our research and social activities.
+As an MSc SWM student you become an associate member of the LEC Water and Soil Sciences Group and are invited to all of our research and social activities.